Paving the Way for a Brighter Future

 - Kareem Abdul-Jabbar

 92% of boys and 97% of girls will lose interest in STEM if not engaged by the 5th grade (Dr. Kenneth Wesson, Educational Consultant: Neuroscience)

 People in STEM fields can expect to earn 26% more money on average and be less likely to experience job loss.

 Currently only 16% of U.S. bachelor’s degrees will specialize in STEM.

-By 2018, STEM jobs will grow by 45%.
+STEM jobs grew by 45%.
 Out of the 20 fasted growing occupations, 15 require significant mathematics or science preparation.